Southclaws/ScavengeSurvive/README.md

 ## Development

 The gamemode is written in a modular fashion, borrowing a lot of concepts from object-oriented programming.
-Removing some features can be as simple as removing an #include line.

 The "World" scripts are separated and can be completely replaced for a new map.

 I encourage people to play around with this code, create a new map and put loot spawns in it or completely mod it into a new gamemode, I would love to see what